Skip to main content

 Supported platforms: GB Color, Analogue Pocket

 When color mode is either Color + Monochrome or Color Only you can select up to 8 Default Background Palettes and 8 Default Sprite Palettes, these are the palettes that every new scene in your game will use unless you specifically override them.
-See Colorizing a Scene for how to use background palettes.
+See Coloring a Scene for how to use background palettes.

 Super GB Options